-A console app that functions correctly during development when the code is untrimmed and JIT-compiled could still fail once you publish it using native AOT because then the code is trimmed and JIT-compiled and, therefore, it is a different code with different behavior.
-You should, therefore, perform a publish before assuming your project will work.
+A console app that functions correctly during development when the code is untrimmed and JIT-compiled could still fail once you publish it using native AOT, as the code is then trimmed and JIT-compiled, and therefore, it is different code with different behavior.
+You should, therefore, perform a publish action before assuming your project will work.